CMU-CS-447-DIS-Group-1/API-server/README.md

 ```

 **Notes**
-After update new code from the repo, if you want to reinstall / refresh the database and seed data, run the command below
+if you want to reinstall / refresh the database and seed data, run the command below

 ```bash
 php artisan migrate:refresh --seed